How to create an RPA flow to understand Throw and Rethrow

 This tutorial will show you how to create a basic flow which uses the Throw and Rethrow activities, to understand how to work with Exceptions using the Try Catch, Throw and Rethrow.

-Note: Before trying to understand and work with Throw and Rethrow, it is important to understand the concept of Exception Handling with Try Catch.
-To learn more about Try Catch, find an example here – How to create an RPA flow using Try-Catch activity.
+Note: Before working with Throw and Rethrow, it is important to understand the concept of Exception Handling with Try Catch.

 Components